JuliaIO/LibSerialPort.jl/README.md

 Apart from a very few non-essential functions, the entire library API (about 75 functions) is wrapped using `ccall`.
 In addition, a higher-level interface is also provided that follows Julia's IO stream interface.

-## Dependencies

-[BinDeps.jl](https://github.com/JuliaLang/BinDeps.jl) is required, as well as standard tools for building the C library (make, gcc/clang, etc).

 ## Installation

     pkg> add LibSerialPort

-To install the C library, use `Pkg.build`:

-    pkg> build LibSerialPort

-On Unix-like systems, `libserialport` will be built from source.
-On Windows a pre-built shared library is downloaded and installed into the package directory.
-Alternatively, follow the [build instructions](http://sigrok.org/wiki/Libserialport) for a system-wide build.
-If installation through the package system succeeded, then

-    julia> readdir(joinpath(Pkg.dir("LibSerialPort"), "deps/usr/lib"))

-should list your new library.

 ## Usage